sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/styling.md

 CSS classes as an approach represent the _lowest common denominator_ for styling between all environments, by staying close to the native web platform.

-You may also notice that multiple of the above code hosts define the same or very similar classes to [Bootstrap](#host-specific-ui), which makes it easy to map classes between our web app and code host environments.
+You may also notice that multiple of the above code hosts define the same or very similar classes to [our global CSS classes](#host-specific-ui), which makes it easy to map classes between our web app and code host environments.

 ### Host-specific UI

-In the environments we control ourselves (such as our webapp, the options page of the browser extension, or our marketing website), we use a customized version of [Bootstrap](https://getbootstrap.com/) as a CSS framework.
+In the environments we control ourselves (such as our webapp, the options page of the browser extension, or our marketing website), we use components from [the Wildcard design system](https://storybook.sgdev.org/) and a set of global CSS classes extracted from [Bootstrap](https://getbootstrap.com/).
-Any code inside our webapp can and should make use of the CSS classes that Bootstrap provides as building blocks (and should generally do so instead of writing custom styles).
+Any code inside our webapp can and should make use [Wildcard components](./wildcard.md) and global CSS classes defined in the `branded` package as building blocks (and should generally do so instead of writing custom styles).
-This includes classes like [cards](https://getbootstrap.com/docs/4.5/components/card/), [buttons](https://getbootstrap.com/docs/4.5/components/buttons/) or [input groups](https://getbootstrap.com/docs/4.5/components/input-group/), but also utility classes for [layout](https://getbootstrap.com/docs/4.5/utilities/flex/) and [spacing](https://getbootstrap.com/docs/4.5/utilities/spacing/).
+This includes classes like [input groups](https://getbootstrap.com/docs/4.5/components/input-group/) and utility classes for [layout](https://getbootstrap.com/docs/4.5/utilities/flex/) and [spacing](https://getbootstrap.com/docs/4.5/utilities/spacing/).
+Check out available global CSS classes in the `branded` package.
-Please refer to the excellent [Bootstrap documentation](https://getbootstrap.com/docs/4.5/) for everything that is available for use.
-To see what our customizations look like visually (in both light and dark theme), you can find a [showcase in our Storybook](https://main--5f0f381c0e50750022dc6bf7.chromatic.com/?path=/story/branded-global-styles).

 Components only used in a specific host environment do not need to support customization through class names.
-They can however utilize environment-agnostic components by passing our Bootstrap classes as custom `className` values.
+They can however utilize environment-agnostic components by passing our global CSS classes as custom `className` values.

 ## Our approach to styling